APUNJIA/TCM-PEH/Active Directory Portion/Attacking Active Directory/Post Compromise Attacks/Token Impersonation Attack.md

 ![[Pasted image 20240829101240.png]]

 Attempt to dump hashes as Domain Admin.
-Here, we're using a tool called mimikatz.
+Here, we're using a tool called [[Mimikatz]].

 ![[Pasted image 20240829101324.png]]